thvnx/gcc/gcc/config/kvx/iterators.md

   (TI "q")
   (OI "o")])

-;; All modes used by the mov pattern that fit in a register.
+;; Scalar modes used by the mov pattern that fit in a register.
 ;; TI and OI and to be handled elsewhere.
 (define_mode_iterator ALLIF [QI HI SI DI SF DF])